tasneemkoushar/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/createActionItem/variables/createActionItem.md

 The arguments provided with the request, including:
   - `data`: An object containing:
     - `assigneeId`: The ID of the user to whom the action item is assigned.
+    - `assigneeType`: The type of the assignee (EventVolunteer or EventVolunteerGroup).
     - `preCompletionNotes`: Notes to be added before the action item is completed.
     - `dueDate`: The due date for the action item.
     - `eventId` (optional): The ID of the event associated with the action item.
     - `actionItemCategoryId`: The ID of the action item category.

 ## Param